-Our Soviet Yerevan Walking Tour is a paid private tour.
-It covers areas in the center of the city and gives you detailed info about Soviet Armenia history, art, architecture, scientific and cultural life.
-It shows you the visible and the hidden Soviet stuff and tells you their interesting stories.
-Some of the highlights of the tour: Republic Square with some of the Soviet details still remaining, a post office, Soviet statues and monuments, the Children’s Park, typical Soviet Armenian buildings and backyards, Soviet Modernist architecture and a metro ride to the train station and back to the center…
+Our Soviet Yerevan Walking Tour covers Soviet Armenian history, art, architecture, scientific and cultural life.
+It takes you to areas in the center of the city (and a bit to the south) and shows you the visible and the hidden Soviet stuff and tells you their interesting stories.
+Some of the highlights of the tour: Republic Square with some of the Soviet details still remaining, a post office, Soviet statues and monuments, the Children’s Park, typical Soviet Armenian buildings and courtyards, Soviet Social Modernist (and some Brutalist) architecture and a metro ride to the train station and back to the center…

 We finish the tour by the Cascade Complex and give you a free copy of Backpackers’ Map of Yerevan and directions up to the Victory Park and Mother Armenia Statue.